* We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

 Now I’m not a rocket scientist, but I can tell you that if you have just dumped a whole load of soda, coffee, or whatever all over your Amazon Echo device then chances are it is completely and 100% (you guessed it) TOAST.

-That said if we want to know outside of that what can cause the solid blue ring, then we need to look at some of the reasons that we have found as to why this might happen.
+That said if you want to know, why is my Alexa glowing blue, or why my echo dot is glowing green and blue , then we need to look at some of the reasons that we have found as to why this might happen.

 - You aren’t using the power adapter that came with your Amazon Echo device.